tallinn1960/rain_collected/README.md

 # Caveats

-This rep requires clang++ to build, but that doesn't do the trap_cp_dpp solution no good: it is much slower then compiled by clang++  than the rust solution.
+This rep requires clang++ to build, but that doesn't do the trap_cp_dp solution no good: it is much slower compiled by clang++  than the Rust solution for some obscure reason.
 But that is a flaw of clang++, not of the c++ solution.
-The c++ solution is as fast as the rust solution when compiled with g++.
+The c++ solution is as fast as the Rust solution when compiled with g++.
+This is the one occasion I've encountered yet where g++ produces faster code than clang++.